Bougainvillea Red Layered

 - In the winter, only use a small amount of water.
 If kept dry, it can withstand temperatures as low as 0°C for brief periods.

-- They prefer loose, grittier soil.
+- Flower plant prefer loose, grittier soil.

 - Propagation In the summer, propagate with semi-hardwood cuttings, and in the early spring, with softwood cuttings.
 Early autumn or early spring are good times to layer.